eranr/spark-storlets/README.md

 There are lots of things to do.
 Here are the topmost I can think of at this point

 1. Add multi object support using an RDD over the container
-2. Add additional RDD featuring a storlet that extracs data from binary data
+2. Add an additional RDD featuring a storlet that extracs data from binary data